Luciuus/Login/README.md

 # Login Page

-A simple and responsive login page built with HTML, CSS, and JavaScript.
+A simple and responsive login page built with HTML, CSS.

 ## Demo